Corythomantis greeningi: Ecology

 With a need to keep its skin moist and as a protection against predators, C. greeningi conceals itself in a tree hollow, a rock crevice, a bromeliad or other suitable location.
 In the laboratory, a female frog used a test tube for a retreat, sealing off the aperture with its head.
 In their natural habitat, when the rainy season starts and the creeks and channels run with water, male frogs establish territories near the watercourses and call to attract females.
 Several hundred eggs are laid by the female, attached to a rock in the watercourse.

 This frog has evolved certain adaptations to enable it to live in a semi-arid environment.
 The head is roughened and flat, and the skin of the head is fused to the skull forming a casque; these features are often associated with phragmotic behaviour, in which an animal defends itself in a burrow by using its own body as a barrier.
 It has adapted its life cycle and method of reproduction to suit its environment.
 It also has a tough, impermeable skin which helps limit water loss, and a low basal metabolic rate which limits evaporation through its lungs.
-Unlike poison dart frogs which merely secrete poison from their skin, this species is equipped with skull spines capable of injecting venom into other animals, or human hands, via headbutting, a tactic it shares with Aparasphenodon brunoi.
+Unlike poison dart frogs which merely secrete poison from their skin, this species is equipped with skull spines capable of injecting venom into other animals, or human hands, via headbutting, a tactic it shares with Nyctimantis brunoi.

 The skin secretions contain a number of low-molecular mass steroids and alkaloids.
 In the laboratory, these produce a powerful nociceptive (painful) effect and cause oedema in mice cells.
 The secretions also inhibit cell growth in mouse fibroblasts and melanoma cells.
 In the wild, these provide a useful arsenal of chemical defences against predation.